Ludovisi Gaul

 The Ludovisi Gaul (sometimes called "The Galatian Suicide") is an ancient Roman statue depicting a Gallic man plunging a sword into his breast as he holds up the dead body of his wife.
-This sculpture is a marble copy of a lost Greek bronze original.
-The Ludovisi Gaul can be found in the Palazzo Altemps in Rome.
+This sculpture is a marble copy of a now-lost Greek bronze original.
+The Ludovisi Gaul is on display in the Palazzo Altemps in Rome.
 This statue is unique for its time because it was common to depict the victor but instead, the Ludovisi Gaul depicts the defeated.

 Description

-The statue depicts a Gaulish man or Galatian Celt who has just killed his wife and is holding her lifeless body in one arm and a sword in another, in an attempt to commit suicide.
+The statue depicts a Gaulish man or Galatian Celt who has just killed his wife and is holding her lifeless body in one arm and a sword in another which he is about to use to kill himself.
+It is believed to depict a chieftain who has killed his wife and is killing himself to prevent them both from being captured.

 The sculpture is considered a good example of Hellenistic art because of its dramatic characteristics.
 The postures of the characters are exaggerated and their bodies contort in every way.
 Each limb is spread out in different directions, which gives the feeling that the figures are coming to life.
 The statue is dramatic in many ways and represents what is known as Hellenistic Baroque art.
 Hellenistic sculptures incorporated three main characteristics in their work to create a more lifelike aesthetic: expressive movement, realistic anatomy and ornate detail.

 The fluid motion of the bodies can be seen in how the man's arm flows in a serpentine motion into the woman's arm.

 When viewing this sculpture from the front, the man's face is only visible in profile.
 If the viewers move to the side of the statue, they can see his face but no longer the sword.
 There is blood dripping from where the sword meets his chest.
 The dramatic posture of the bodies and spread limbs are very commonly found in Hellenistic art.